Small Language Models (SLMs) Can Still Pack a Punch: A survey (updated 2026): Types of SLMs

-Except for the WinonGrande dataset \cite{Sakaguchi2019AnAW}, TinyLlama outperforms other models mentioned above in benchmarks such as HellaSwag, OpenBookQA, ARC, BoolQ and PIQA \cite{Zellers2019HellaSwagCA,Mihaylov2018CanAS,Clark2018ThinkYH, Bisk2019PIQARA}.
-While the paper does not directly compare the results with larger models, it is noteworthy to point out that the TinyLlama comes close to, or beats the performance of the much larger Llama2 model for BoolQ, MMLU and PIQA while considerable lagging on other benchmarks \cite{Hendrycks2020MeasuringMM,Zheng2023CodeGeeXAP}.
+Except for WinonGrande \cite{Sakaguchi2019AnAW}, TinyLlama outperforms models on HellaSwag, OpenBookQA, ARC, BoolQ and PIQA \cite{Zellers2019HellaSwagCA,Mihaylov2018CanAS, Bisk2019PIQARA}.
+TinyLlama approaches or beats Llama2's performance for BoolQ, MMLU and PIQA while lagging on other benchmarks \cite{Hendrycks2020MeasuringMM,Zheng2023CodeGeeXAP}.